FREQUENTLY ASKED SAFARI Q&A...

 Yes, most locations accept VISA or MasterCard.
 American Express in not widely accepted.

 Tips are up to you!
 100 % at your discretion and you can pay these in US$ or the local currency.
 Tips are always welcome and much appreciated!

 WHEN IS THE BEST TIME TO SEE THE GREAT MIGRATION?

 The migration is always on the move with more than a million wildebeest chasing the rains around the Serenegti (Tanzania) and Masai Mara (Kenya) eco-system.
 The most dramatic part of their journey is crossing the Mara River.
-While difficult to pinpoint the time exactly (as it depends on the rains) you’ve got an excellent chance of seeing a river crossing if you travel to the Masai Mara between late August and late September.
+While difficult to pinpoint the time exactly (as it depends on the rains) you’ve got an excellent chance of seeing a river crossing if you travel to the Masai Mara between late July and August.
 Read more about the best places to see the wildebeest migration.

 We encourage our clients to plan their African safari as far in advance as possible; several months at a minimum to one and half year in advance to ensure a better selection of camp availability.
 This is especially important if they are planning to travel during the Southern Africa safari “high season” months of July through October.

 How much time can you dedicate for your trip to Africa?
 Ideally, you need to give yourself at least a week to truly appreciate the safari experience, but if you can get away even longer, you’ll be so glad you did.
 Since travel to Africa from the USA or Europe is long, we recommend spending at least 10 days in Africa, up to 45 days... to longer!
 Why not move here, right?